 First, I adapt the default .travis.yml that gets generated by ember-cli into an equivalent single-process configuration for CircleCI 2.0:

-• checkout is a special step that checks out the source code (to the working_directory by default)
+stepsfor CircleCI 2.0 to run in sequence:checkoutis a special step that checks out the source code (to theworking_directoryby default)- Most steps use

 While this gets my project building on CircleCI 2.0, it’s not really taking advantage of any of the features that make CircleCI 2.0 so interesting.
 I’ll improve things by caching my installed dependencies next.